How to Convert PDF to URL on Mac

 Method 1: How to Make a PDF into a URL on Mac (Including Catalina)

 PDFelement is consummate PDF editors with powerfully accurate PDF conversion capabilities.
-The idea here is to convert the PDF file into a web-friendly HTML or HTML5 file, which can then be used to generate a URL for wide distribution.
+The idea here is to convert the PDF file into a web-friendly HTML or HTML5 file, which can then generate a URL for wide distribution.

 Step 1.
 Download the PDF to URL Converter for Mac